-Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.0 for the Rice Creek 'Irondale' site.
-This score corresponds to a "Fairly Poor" rating on the Family Biotic Index stream health chart.
-This is an improvement over the 6.8 FBI scores in 2012 and 2013.
-This is the third year that this site has been sampled.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.7 for the Rice Creek 'Irondale' site.
+This score corresponds to a "Poor" rating on the Family Biotic Index stream health chart.
+This is a decrease from the 2014 rating of 6.0, but similar to the 6.8 FBI scores in 2012 and 2013.
+This is the fourth year that this site has been sampled.
 The samples have remained similar, though slight variations among family diversity and abundance exist.
 More individuals with lower tolerance to pollution were gathered in 2014, but additional sampling is required to establish a trend.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-254 invertebrates were identified in this sample.
-This sample size is good.
+104 invertebrates were identified in this sample.
+This is an acceptable sample size.